 The mind observes and monitors the flow of energy and information across time while modifying it by giving it characteristics and patterns.

-Because of neuroplasticity, which is the capacity of the brain to create new neural connections and grow new neurons in response to thoughts and experience, each point on the triangle influences the others, and the flow of energy and information along this triangle goes in all directions.
+Because of neuroplasticity, which is the capacity of the brain to create new neural connections and grow new neurons in response to thoughts and experiences, each point on the triangle influences the others, and the flow of energy and information along this triangle goes in all directions.
 The mind can change the structure of the brain and relationships.
 The brain can change the structure of the mind and relationships.
 Relationships can change the mind and the brain.

 Mindsight integrates the different parts of the system to cultivate well-being or mental health.
 On his website, Siegel explains that: